practice area bg MOBILE practice area bg scaled

 Don’t let insurance companies exploit Tampa’s storm season challenges to deny you the compensation you deserve after another driver’s negligence caused your injuries and vehicle damage.
 The shortened two-year statute of limitations under Florida’s 2023 tort reform means you have less time than ever to protect your rights, making immediate legal consultation essential.

-Call us today at (813) 288-4999 or toll-free at (800) 451-6786 for a free, no-obligation consultation about your storm-related auto accident claim.
-Our Tampa auto accident attorneys will evaluate your case, explain your rights under current Florida law, and outline the strategies we’ll employ to overcome insurance company bad faith tactics and secure maximum compensation for your losses.
+Our Tampa auto accident attorneys will evaluate your case, explain your rights under current Florida law, and outline the strategies we’ll employ to overcome insurance companies’ bad-faith tactics and secure maximum compensation for your losses.